Top Menu

 Summary

-Pain is a feeling triggered in the nervous system.
+Pain is a signal in your nervous system that something may be wrong.
+It is an unpleasant feeling, such as a prick, tingle, sting, burn, or ache.
 Pain may be sharp or dull.
 It may come and go, or it may be constant.
-You may feel pain in one area of your body, such as your back, abdomen or chest or you may feel pain all over, such as when your muscles ache from the flu.
+You may feel pain in one area of your body, such as your back, abdomen, chest, pelvis, or you may feel pain all over.

 Pain can be helpful in diagnosing a problem.
-Without pain, you might seriously hurt yourself without knowing it, or you might not realize you have a medical problem that needs treatment.
-Once you take care of the problem, pain usually goes away.
-However, sometimes pain goes on for weeks, months or even years.
-This is called chronic pain.
-Sometimes chronic pain is due to an ongoing cause, such as cancer or arthritis.
-Sometimes the cause is unknown.
+If you never felt pain, you might seriously hurt yourself without knowing it, or you might not realize you have a medical problem that needs treatment.

 National Institute of Neurological Disorders and Stroke